smarter-sh/community/committee-code-of-conduct/charter.md

 Anonymized aggregated incident data may be provided to the community as the committee sees fit.

-*The Kubernetes Steering Committee has explicitly delegated all Code of Conduct authority and enforcement to this committee.
+*The Smarter Steering Committee has explicitly delegated all Code of Conduct authority and enforcement to this committee.
 The committee can, at its discretion, delegate some authority to those tasked with enforcement.*